marcoscattolin/CleaningData/README.md

-#Getting tidy dataset from Samsung Galaxy S accelerometers data
+#Getting dataset from Samsung Galaxy S accelerometers data

 Script **run_analyisis.r** has been deevloped for the course project **"Getting and Cleaning Data"** available on coursera.org.